 Disclosing Felony Records

-If it doesn’t, you still have to disclose it; you have a duty to.
-And at this point, whenever you are applying for the good cause exception, if the arrest for the felony occurred within five years, you must supply the police report of the arrest as well as court documents stating that you were either convicted, the charges were dropped, what you were sentenced, and then if you fulfilled your sentence.
+If it doesn’t, you still have to disclose it.
+You have a duty to.
+At this point, whenever you apply for the good cause exception, if the arrest for a felony occurred within five years, you must supply the police report of the arrest as well as court documents.
+These court documents would state if you were convicted, the charges were dropped, what the court sentenced you to, and if you fulfilled your sentence.
 You need to explain that there’s nothing pending, that you have this felony, but everything is taken care of.

 Administrative Law Judge Hearing

-Then you would, like I said, state that there’s nothing pending and that you’ve been rehabilitated.
-And then, the judge will make findings of fact and conclusions of law, and they will decide if you should be granted your card.
-Then that will go to the board, and they likely affirm the administrative law judge’s findings, but they can reject it or amend it if they feel differently.
+You would then state that there’s nothing pending and that you’ve been rehabilitated.
+Afterward, the judge will make findings of fact and conclusions of law, and they will decide if you should be granted your card.
+It will go to the Board.
+They likely affirm the administrative law judge’s findings, but they can reject it or amend it if they feel differently.

 Some felonies or crimes, even misdemeanors, are on a precluded list detailed in the Arizona State statutes.
 And those say there is no good cause exception for those offenses.
-To sum them up, any child abuse, sexual crime, or sexual abuse of a minor or an adult, so any adult abuse, anything like that or that’s highly violent, those types of felonies, if they’re on the precluded list, it’s not likely that they would grant you a good cause exception.
-They would likely deny your fingerprint clearance card.
+To sum it up, any child abuse, sexual crime, or sexual abuse of a minor or an adult.
+So any adult abuse, or something that’s highly violent—those types of felonies.
+If they’re on the precluded list, they will not likely grant you a good cause exception.
+They would probably deny your fingerprint clearance card.

-However, if it’s a felony not listed on the precluded offenses and everything is taken care of, you may be granted a good cause exception.
+However, if it’s a felony not listed on the precluded offenses and everything is taken care of, they may grant you a good cause exception.
 Felonies are serious crimes, so you want to ensure that you handle your application to the best of your ability.
-Make sure you disclose any other criminal history, even if it’s not listed on the denial letter, and attach all the documents you need, your personal information, and your letters of reference.
+Make sure you disclose any other criminal history, even if it’s not on the denial letter, and attach all the documents you need, your personal information, and your letters of reference.